ahsan/GifHub/infra/README.md

 # Steps for Deployment

-> Note: These steps are for MacOS.
-Other OS's might have some variations.

 ## Infrastructure

 This portion will guide you through the process of bringing up the required AWS infrastructure using Terraform.